gumaerc-testorg/21a.453-spring-2004/content/pages/readings.md

 Slyomovics, Susan.
 "New York City's Muslim World Day Parade."
 In *Nation and Migration: The Politics of Space in the South Asian Diaspora.* Edited by Peter Van Der Veer.
 Philadephia, PA: University of Pennsylvania Press, 1995, pp. 157-177.
 ISBN: 9780812215373. ({{% resource_link "ca9e1645-cfae-cd88-3e43-c656a038ea5c" "PDF" %}})

 Slyomovics.
 The Muslim World Day Parade and 'Storefront' Mosques of New York City."
-In [*Making Muslim Space in North America and Europe*](http://www.ucpress.edu/books/pages/6763.html).
+In {{% resource_link "ae7f43e6-8512-48d0-b2b3-ca6d5cf193a1" "*Making Muslim Space in North America and Europe*" %}}.
 Edited by Barbara Daly Metcalf.
 Berkeley, CA: University of California Press, 1996, pp. 204-216.
 ISBN: 9780520204034.
 The Regents of the University of California.

 ———.
 "Comparing Mosques to New York City's Ethnic and Social Clubs."
 In *NY Masjid: The Mosques of New York*.
 Edited by Jerrilyn Dodds.
 New York, NY: Storefront for Art and Architecture, 1996, n.p.
 Catalogue essay with photographs for a museum exhibition, Nov.
 30, 1996-Jan.
 30, 1997 held at the Storefront for Art and Architecture, powerHouse Books; 1 edition (May 2002).
 ISBN: 9781576871355. ({{% resource_link "5f85491c-d010-7814-1d2d-208e39adfc08" "PDF" %}})